Key Points:

 The menu is where this buffet really shines.

-Dishes are globally inspired and include influences from Thailand, Japan, China, Italy, Korea, Mexico, and the Mediterranean among others.
+Global culinary influences include Thailand, Japan, China, Italy, Korea, Mexico, and the Mediterranean, among others.

-In addition to cuisine from around the world, traditional American breakfast and lunch items were also offered and included staples like eggs, pancakes, bacon, sausages, and even fried chicken wings.
+Of course, traditional American breakfast and lunch items were offered, including staples like eggs, pancakes, bacon, sausages, and even fried chicken wings.

 Most items are served in individual portions as opposed to troughs, giving the experience a more upscale feel – Even the chicken wings feel “dressed up”.

-The menu also extends far beyond “the basics” and includes fancier fare in addition to classy twists on old favorites.
+The menu also extends far beyond “the basics,” offering fancier fare and classy twists on old favorites.

 My favorite twists on traditional fare included:

-Hashbrown Bites which were filled with bacon, and cheddar, served alongside chipotle ketchup.
+Hashbrown Bites, which were filled with bacon and cheddar cheese, served alongside chipotle ketchup.

-Lastly, Wicked’s Angry Mac & Cheese has been one of my favorite dishes at the buffet for years and is a creamy, yet spicy macaroni as the name would suggest.
+Lastly, Wicked’s Angry Mac & Cheese has been one of my favorites for years and is a creamy, yet spicy macaroni as the name would suggest.

-The Omelette station was particularly popular, offering a wide variety of fixings that included ham, shrimp, bacon, 2 cheeses, and an assortment of veggies.
+The Omelette station attracted a steady stream of customers, offering a wide variety of ingredients, including ham, shrimp, bacon, 2 cheeses, and an assortment of veggies.

-The carving table was stocked with Beef Tri-Tip, Roasted Chicken, Sausage, Honey Glazed Ham, and Pork Shoulder.
+The carving station was stocked with Beef Tri-Tip, Roasted Chicken, Sausage, Honey Glazed Ham, and Pork Shoulder.

-One other disappointing aspect of the buffet was the lack of seafood options when compared to other high-end all-you-can-eat options in town.
+Another disappointing aspect of the buffet was the lack of seafood options compared to peers on the Strip.

 Absent were the piles of shrimp, crab legs, prawns, etc., which I found to be a bit disappointing.

-That being said, there were still some seafood items available which included Thai Green Curry Mussels, Smoked Salmon, and a selection of Sushi.
+That said, seafood available included Thai Green Curry Mussels, Smoked Salmon, and a selection of Sushi.

 Of course, the dessert section of the buffet was as visually appealing as it was delicious.